Passport and visas

 Foreigners planning to work in the UAE will need to undergo medical tests at government approved health centres in the UAE.
-Candidates will be tested for communicable diseases such as HIV and TB.
-Those found to be HIV positive or have tuberculosis will be deported immediately by the UAE authorities.
+Candidates will be tested for communicable diseases/conditions such as those related to HIV and/or TB.
+Those found to be HIV positive or having tuberculosis will be deported immediately by the UAE authorities.
 Hence, if you suspect that you suffer from a communicable disease it is advisable to get tested in your home country first.

-A new Cabinet Resolution was passed in 2016.
-As per this resolution, all resident expatriates while renewing their residence visas have to undergo TB screening.
+As per Cabinet Resolution passed in 2016, all resident expatriates while renewing their residence visas have to undergo TB screening.
 Those found with scars or active TB or found having drug-resistant TB will be issued a conditional fitness certificate and be issued residence visa for one year.
 They will then have to undergo treatment in the UAE.

-If you are holder of a degree from a foreign country, you must get it certified from the UAE Embassy or Consulate in your country and also from the Ministry of Foreign Affairs of your home country.
-In addition, some jobs require these certificates to be equalised by the UAE's Ministry of Education- Higher Education Affairs.
+If you hold a degree from outside the UAE, you must get it certified from the UAE Embassy or consulate in your country and also from Ministry of Foreign Affairs of your home country.
+In addition, some jobs require the certificates to be equalised by the UAE's Ministry of Education- Higher Education Affairs.

 Medical professionals such as physicians, lab technicians and others are required to take an exam from Ministry of Health and Prevention in order to practice the profession in the UAE.